AndrewGMorgan/libcap_mirror/contrib/bug216610/README.md

 Language
 Wiki](https://zchee.github.io/golang-wiki/GcToolchainTricks/).

-This preset directory evolved from my attempt to understand and hopefully resolve what was going on as reported in that bug into an example of this _trick_.
+This present directory evolved from my attempt to understand and hopefully resolve what was going on as reported in that bug into an example of this _trick_.
 I was unable to resolve the problem as reported because of the aformentioned `panic` in the Go